What Is Direct Traffic?

 - Accessing the site from a shortened URL (depending on the URL shortener)

-As you can see, Direct traffic can encompass a wide range of sources, including those you would have liked to have tracked in analytics.
+As you can see, Direct traffic can encompass a wide range of sources, including those you would have liked to have tracked in Analytics.
 Fortunately, while you can’t salvage the sources for 100% of the traffic lumped into the Direct category, you can take measures to ensure you accurately track as much traffic as possible.

 Fixes For Direct Traffic

 One way to address proper allocation of Direct traffic is to add tracking parameters or to tag URLs used in specific campaigns.
-For example, you can prevent traffic from your April email campaign from being miscategorized as Direct by adding parameters that ensure all Sessions from this campaign shows up as “Email” in GA.
+For example, you can prevent traffic from your April email campaign from being categorized incorrectly as Direct by adding parameters that ensure all Sessions from this campaign shows up as “Email” in GA.

 To get started, enter your URL in the first field, then fill in the rest with terms that relate to your particular campaign.
 In this instance the Source is “newsletter,” Medium is “email” and Campaign Name is “april-update” to delineate the specific email.

 Sessions from this email will now show up as newsletter/email in the Source/Medium report (Acquisition > All Traffic > Source/Medium) in Google Analytics.
-In addition to helping prevent this traffic as being lumped as Direct, you’ll also be able to more accurately measure performance from your newsletter campaigns by seeing data in one place.
+In addition to helping prevent this traffic from being lumped as Direct, you’ll also be able to more accurately measure performance from your newsletter campaigns by seeing data in one place.

 Note that some email marketing platforms, such as MailChimp and Constant Contact, offer the option to automatically tag URLs with parameters.
 You can take advantage of this feature to avoid having to manually tag every URL.
 However, be aware that if you want to maintain consistency in tagging standards, you’re better off manually tagging URLs.
 For more details, see our post on Consistent Tagging for Better Campaign Tracking.